 ability to work all over the country and world

 expected large number of openings as baby boomers retire

 loan repayment assistance programs

-high-end public interest pay, as compared to nonprofit organizations and other levels of government (source: NALP 2012-2013 Federal Legal Opportunities Guide)
+high-end public interest pay, as compared to nonprofit organizations and other levels of government (source: 2017-2018 Federal Legal Employment Guide (FLEG) from NALP and PSJD)

 UNC Law subscribes annually to the Government Honors and Internship Handbook (on My Carolina Law).
 This up-to-date, comprehensive guide lists and explains internship and full-time (called "honors programs") legal employment opportunities within federal government agencies, commissions, and offices, as well as their current deadlines.
 Most post-graduate opportunities for 3Ls have deadlines in the fall, while internship deadlines for 1Ls and 2Ls vary throughout the fall and spring, depending on the agency.
 Those that require more extensive background checks and security clearances may have 1Ls apply prior to November 1.
 See the Handbook for more information.

 To see listings of all of departments and independent agencies of the federal government, as well as their regional offices and other relevant information, go online to www.leadershipdirectories.com.
 UNC Law subscribes to this listing and you can access the directories from the computers at the law school or by hard-copy in either the CDO or law library.